 Images of women in factories, known as Rosies, began to be disseminated throughout America via government posters and commercial advertising, taking on a number of different appearances and characteristics.
 Similar female characters also emerged alongside Rosie the Riveter, such as ‘Wendy the Welder’ and a particular Canadian wartime icon known as ‘Ronnie, the Bren Gun Girl’.

-The effect was significant, and by 1944 the number of working American women grew from 12 million to 20 million, a 57% increase from 1940.
+The effect was significant.
+By 1944 the number of working American women grew from 12 million to 20 million, a 57% increase from 1940.

 An icon is born